 Decoded

-Wasabi — the green paste at your sushi place is mostly horseradish
+The green paste at your sushi isn't wasabi — it's dyed horseradish

 The green dab on your sushi plate is, almost everywhere, dyed horseradish — not wasabi.
 Real wasabi is a different plant, grown in cold spring water, and tastes like a different flavor altogether.